kevgo/kevgo/README.md

-Welcome! 👋 Here are some open-source applications I made to automate yak shaving around software development.
+Hello! 👋 Here are some open-source applications I made to automate yak shaving around software development.
 I hope you find some of them useful for your own work! 🙏